An explanation of Mondrian's oeuvre by Michael Sciam

 This is the finite and more durable component that was missing in NYC to counterbalance the dynamic, endless flow of individual lines.

 We shall now re-examine in detail the process we have just observed in synthesis.
 In order to do this, I have drawn up diagrams diagrams in which I have broken down and analyzed the composition.
-Viewed as a sequence, the diagrams help us to visualize a dynamic process.
 The diagrams should not be intended as an indication of how Mondrian did progressively paint the canvas, rather as a visual aid to understand its meanings.

 Broadway Boogie Woogie in detail